 This ongoing research project studies informal learning and distributed mentoring in online fanfiction communities, the roles that identity, motivation, and emotion play in young people’s informal learning online; and the novice to expert trajectories made available in different online fan communities.
 This research group has shed light on each of these areas of inquiry through ethnographic investigation and large-scale quantitative analysis of online fan communities currently popular among U.S. teens.
 We have published a CSCW 2016 paper on our research (PDF), an intro for the general public in the School Library Journal (link), a CSCW 2017 paper (PDF), a CHI 2017 paper, a Connected Learning Summit 2018 paper, and a webinar (link), a blog to give back our findings to the fanfiction community, and a book in August 2019.

 Cecilia Aragon, University of Washington, Human Centered Design & Engineering, Professor

-Katie Davis, University of Washington, Information School, Assistant Professor
+Katie Davis, University of Washington, Information School, Associate Professor